Albert Pike: American Civil War

 In 1861, Pike penned the lyrics to "Dixie to Arms!"
 At the beginning of the war, Pike was appointed as Confederate envoy to Native American nations.
 In this capacity he negotiated several treaties, one of the most important being with Cherokee chief John Ross, which was concluded in 1861.
 At the time, Ross agreed to support the Confederacy, which promised the tribes a Native American state if it won the war.
 Ross later changed his mind and left Indian Territory, but the succeeding Cherokee government maintained the alliance.

 Pike was commissioned as a brigadier general in the Confederate States Army on November 22, 1861, and given a command in the Indian Territory.
 With Brig.
 Gen. Ben McCulloch, Pike trained three Confederate regiments of Indian cavalry, most of whom belonged to the "civilized tribes", whose loyalty to the Confederacy was variable.
 Although initially victorious at the Battle of Pea Ridge (Elkhorn Tavern) in March 1862, Pike's unit was defeated later in a counterattack, after falling into disarray.
 When Pike was ordered in May 1862 to send troops to Arkansas, he resigned in protest.
 As in the previous war, Pike came into conflict with his superior officers, at one time drafting a letter to Jefferson Davis complaining about his direct superior.

 After Pea Ridge, it was alleged that Pike's Native American troops had scalped soldiers in the field.
-The single incident of scalping was, however, done by a Native America acting on his own.
-Official records submitted to the Headquarters Department of Indian territory reveal that Pike "regarded [the incident] with horror" and that he was personally "angry and disgusted."
+The single incident of scalping was, however, done by a Native American acting on his own.
+According to official records submitted to the Headquarters Department of Indian territory, Pike "regarded [the incident] with horror" and was personally "angry and disgusted."
 He also filed a report in which he said it caused him the "utmost pain and regret."